2008 Kandhamal violence: December 2007 violence

-The Human Rights Watch reported that the first wave of violence occurred on December 24, 2007 during an argument between Christians and Hindus over Christmas celebrations in the Kandhamal district.
-A Christian group attacked a vehicle belonging to the VHP leader Lakshmanananda Saraswati and in retaliation 19 Churches were completely burned down and razed.
-The Hindutva groups and the activists of the Kui Samaj were mostly involved in the 2007 attacks.
+Human Rights Watch reported that the first wave of violence occurred on December 24, 2007, during an ice argument between Christians and Hindus over Christmas celebrations in the Kandhamal district.
+A Christian group attacked a vehicle belonging to VHP leader Lakshmanananda Saraswati and in retaliation 19 churches were completely burned down and razed.
+Hindutva groups and the activists of the Kui Samaj were mostly involved in the 2007 attacks.

 The Kui Samaj and the VHP called for a bandh on December 25 to protest against the granting of ST status to the Pana Christians.
 The VHP also called for a bandh on Christmas Day for the attack on Lakshmananda's car.
 This led to Clashes between both the groups which continued for days where 837 families lost their houses.
 A mob of 500 strong attackers also torched a police station and burned the police vehicles and a Congress parliamentarian's house was also attacked.
-Saffron activists and Kui tribals who opposed the tribal status to the predominantly Christian Pana tribals joined together in the attacks.
+Saffron activists and Kui tribals who opposed the tribal status to the predominantly Christian Pana tribals joined in the attacks.
 According to various Non-Governmental Organizations, the VHP exploited the tensions between the Kui Samaj and Pana Christians to propel the Christmas attacks.

 From December 24 to 27, 2007, at least three persons were killed and over 100 churches and church institutions, including convents and hostels, about 700 houses and other structures were burnt during the riots.

 On 1 January 2008 further violence was reported at several places.
 Police said at least 20 houses and shops were torched at Phiringia, Khajuripada, Gochapada and Brahmanigaon by rioters.